embarnard/SIP-2017-starter/Unit2_Applications/dictionary-attack/README.md

 # Dictionary Attack

 Right-click on the "DOWNLOAD THIS" file and save it to your computer.
 I recommend moving the folder to your Desktop.
-You may rename the folder once it's save on your computer.
+You may rename the folder once it's saved on your computer.

 The dictionary text file used is from [github.com/dwyl](https://github.com/dwyl/english-words/blob/master/words.txt).